 APA invites academic departments that are full members of the Association of Collegiate Schools of Planning to participate in a group membership program designed for planning educators.

 Stay connected to practices and policies that shape planning through publications, events, and programs.
 Planning schools can offer this important opportunity to senior faculty at an afforadable price.

-APA academic members get a bonus benefit that is especially valuable: a free subscription to the digital edition of the Journal of the American Planning Association and online access to the complete JAPA archives.
+- Free JAPA subscription.
+APA academic members get a bonus benefit: a free subscription to the digital edition of the Journal of the American Planning Association — the planning profession’s journal of record since 1935 — and online access to the complete JAPA archives.
 JAPA publishes original, double-blind, peer-reviewed research, along with commentaries and book reviews, covering a range of social, environmental, economic, and policy issues.
-Scholars around the world read it for insight into trends and innovations that are changing the planning world.